Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Experimental realization of anti-reflection meta-layer

-where the end correction $\delta \tau = 0.85d \mathrm{F}(\phi)$ and the Fok function $ \mathrm{F}(\phi)$, depicting the interaction between the adjacent pores \cite{melling1973acoustic}.
+which depicts the interaction between the adjacent pores \cite{melling1973acoustic}.
 The first and second terms in Eq.~(\ref{eq:rho_eff}) are contributed by air cavity and pore, respectively.
 The thermoviscous dissipation \cite{blackstock2001fundamentals} in the pore was taken account by $\beta$.
 Here, we adopt $\beta =8\nu/d^2$ and the kinematic viscosity $\nu = 1.59\times 10^{-5}\,\mathrm{m^2/s}$.
-Derivation details of Eq.~(\ref{eq:rho_eff}) can be found in {Supplementary Materials}, Section S4.
-In our case, we obtain $d = 0.45\,\mathrm{mm}$ by solving that $\beta(d) = 630\,\mathrm{Hz}$.
+Derivation details of Eq.~(\ref{eq:rho_eff}) can be found in {Supplementary Materials}, Section S5.
+In our case, we obtain $d = 0.45\,\mathrm{mm}$ by solving that {$\beta(d) = 630\,\mathrm{rad/s}$}.
 Here, the proper dissipation ensures the similarity between the reflection spectra in the lossy and lossless cases in Fig.~(\ref{fig:4}).
 By adjusting $\phi$ and $\ell$, we can manipulate the effective density over a wide range, thus acoustic dipole being tunable.